bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 * country_iso2
 * email

-The shipping address is input as an array object since more than one shipping address can be added at a time.
+Input the shipping address as an array object since you can add more than one shipping address at a time.
 Adding multiple shipping addresses allows for an order to ship to multiple locations.

 <!-- <div class="HubBlock-header">
     <div class="HubBlock-header-title flex items-center">